syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

 search drive the query-replace.
 The user interface is self-explanatory.

-You can resume an aborted search-driven query-replace in the obvious way: call `el-search-jump-to-search-head' followed by `el-search-query-replace' (C-J C-%).
+It is always possible to resume an aborted query-replace session even if you did other stuff in the meantime (including other `el-search-query-replace' invocations).
+Since internally every query-replace is driven by a search, call `el-search-jump-to-search-head' (maybe with a prefix arg) to make that search current, and invoke `el-search-query-replace' (with the default bindings, this would be C-J C-%).
 This will continue the query-replace session from where you left.